How to Start a Graphic Design Business

 The graphic design industry continues to evolve rapidly and today’s industry is vastly different from the industry just a decade or two ago.
-According to Forbes, as technology gives businesses the ability to interact with their customers online, this transformation has led to an increased demand for graphic design materials that facilitate customer communication.
+According to Forbes, as technology gives graphic design businesses the ability to interact with their customers online, this transformation has led to an increased demand for graphic design materials that facilitate customer communication.

 The increased use of content marketing means that companies rely on graphic designers to create content, such as website headers, infographics, and other visuals, to enhance content.
 Many companies now use A/B testing to gauge how to get the best results from a piece of advertising or content, meaning that designers may be called on to produce multiple designs for these tests.

 Evolving technology has also led to changes in the graphic designer’s lifestyle.
 Graphic design software is now accessible through laptops and tablets and phones, giving designers the ability to be more mobile.
-Companies are increasingly hiring freelancers and contractors in place of full-time in-house graphic designers, leading to plenty of opportunities for graphic design businesses, agencies, and independent freelancers.
+Companies are increasingly hiring freelance graphic designers and contractors in place of full-time in-house graphic designers, leading to plenty of opportunities for graphic design businesses, agencies, and independent freelancers.

 The target market for any graphic design business will depend on the business’s design style and areas of specialization.
 Some designers will specialize in one aspect of marketing, such as creating direct mail pieces.
 In contrast, others take a broader approach and offer a particular style that can be applied to a variety of materials.

 In most cases, a graphic design company’s target market will consist of various businesses, but there’s also a market for designers who work with nonprofits, publishers, independent authors looking for book cover designers, and more.
 A graphic design business’ prices can help to define its target market, with some companies willing to work with smaller businesses while others may target only higher businesses with large projects and large budgets.